-Domestic violence and abuse stem from a desire to gain and maintain power and control over an intimate partner.
-Abusive people believe they have the right to control and restrict their partners, and they may enjoy the feeling that exerting power gives them.
-They often believe that their own feelings and needs should be the priority in their relationships, so they use abusive tactics to dismantle equality and make their partners feel less valuable and deserving of respect in the relationship.
+Domestic violence stems from a desire to gain and maintain power and control over an intimate partner.
+Abusive people believe they have the right to control and restrict their partner’s lives, often either because they believe their own feelings and needs should be the priority in the relationship, or because they enjoy exerting the power that such abuse gives them.

 Tactics of abuse (in any form) may be aimed at dismantling equality in the relationship in order to make their partners feel less valuable and undeserving of respect.

 Remember that everyone deserves to have a healthy, loving, and respectful relationship—no matter what.